JudeHyde/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 12 completed display 10 newest files
 Task 13, sort unique files
 Task 14 finding a string in a file
+Task 15 counting how many times a string appears